 If we do not want to be holy, then we are not going against man but against the will of God.
 He has given us the power to be holy through the gift of the Holy Spirit.

-Now about brotherly love we do not need to write to you, for you yourselves have been taught by God to love each other.
+Concerning love for the brothers we do not need to write you, for you yourselves have been taught by God to love each other; and you do love all the brothers throughout Macedonia.
+But we urge you, brothers, to do it even more.

 God is love and only He can teach us to love each other.
 That understanding can only come when we accept Jesus Christ and the example of love that He gave us.